bauerjj/bauerjj.github.io/_pages/linux-tips.md

  > An analogy to public key encryption is that of a locked mail box with a mail slot.
 The mail slot is exposed and accessible to the public – its location (the  street address) is, in essence, the public key.
 Anyone knowing the street address can go to the door and drop a written message through the slot.
 However, only the person who possesses the key can open the mailbox and read the message.

  > An analogy for digital signatures is the sealing of an envelope with a personal wax seal.
 The message can be opened by anyone, but the presence of the unique seal authenticates the sender.

+### Docker

+>A container runs natively on Linux and shares the kernel of the host machine with other containers.
+It runs a discrete process, taking no more memory than any other executable, making it lightweight.

+>By contrast, a virtual machine (VM) runs a full-blown “guest” operating system with virtual access to host resources through a hypervisor.
+In general, VMs provide an environment with more resources than most applications need.